Karn3003/PluralSight-Clone/README.md

 # PluralSight-Login Page-Clone
-PluralSight HTML and CSS Clone
+PluralSight Clone Using HTML and CSS